boa-dev/boa-dev.github.io/blog/2024-02-29-boa-release-18/index.md

 ## Shared Array Buffer + Atomics

-The [SharedArrayBuffer] and [Atomic] builtins have been implemented in this release.
+The [SharedArrayBuffer] and [Atomics] builtins have been implemented in this release.
 This means embedders can now orchestrate `Context`s running on separate threads to execute shared work between them.